aokod/WorldEdit/craftscripts/Readme.md

-### WARNING!
-Only use scripts that you trust.
-Scripts are able to bypass the server's permission, change server settings and more.
+### Before you add any scripts...
-### Anyone with the worldedit.scripting.execute permission is able to execute them.
+Remember that you should never add scripts **you don't trust** because craftscripts have the capability to bypass permission settings and modify configurations.
+By default, `edits.scripting.run` is granted to architects.